Jan Dejnožka Home Page

 Reviewed in Australasian Journal of Philosophy, Philosophia, International Journal of Philosophical Studies, International Studies in Philosophy, Filosofický Časopis, B Philosophica, Russell, and The Bertrand Russell Society Quarterly.

-First Edition (1999): Sold out.
+First Edition (1999).
+Ashgate.
+The Avebury Series in Philosophy.
+Sold out.
 Reviewed in History and Philosophy of Logic, Studia Logica, The Bulletin of Symbolic Logic, Russell, and The Bertrand Russell Society Quarterly.

-Reviewed in Logic and Logical Philosophy and Organon F. Review expected in Studia Philosophica.
+Reviewed in Logic and Logical Philosophy and Organon F. Reviews expected in Studia Logica and Studia Philosophica.